GUIDE: Fireworks Shows To Light Up The Skies From Philly To The Coast

 PHILADELPHIA (CBS) – With the state of Pennsylvania returning to a sense of normalcy as the state continues to reopen, the return of fireworks displays is sure to be a massive hit after missing 2020 due to the ongoing pandemic.

 Are you looking to attend an upcoming event for the Fourth of July weekend?
-Take a look below at upcoming events surrounding the Tri-State area.READ MORE: Bill Cosby's Spokesperson Andrew Wyatt Says Cosby Is Ready To Get Back To Work & Entertain
+Take a look below at upcoming events surrounding the Tri-State area.READ MORE: Philadelphia Weather: Drying Out And Cooling Off For 4th Of July

 JULY 2